iotexproject/halogrants/README.md

 # Open-ended Proposals
 Do you have a great project you want to build on IoTeX?
 Pitch us your idea!
 OEPs empower your innovative and impactful ideas with funding and hands-on technical support from the IoTeX Foundation.

-## Types of Grants
+## Types of Proposals
-Recommended proposal types include, but are not limited to:
+Get inspired by [approved open proposals](https://github.com/iotexproject/halogrants/tree/master/oep-proposals), while other recommended proposal types include, but are not limited to:

 **Technical** ([Template](https://github.com/iotexproject/halogrants/blob/master/rfp-proposals/rfp-proposal-template1.md))
 - Trusted Devices/Data: new tools/capabilities for "Powered by IoTeX" products (e.g., Ucam, Pebble Tracker)